 Having a racing heart, chest pain, and dizziness

-A racing heart, chest pain, and dizziness are warning signs of a heart attack.
+A racing heart, chest pain, and dizziness are warning symptoms of a heart attack.
 If you or someone else are experiencing these symptoms, call 911 or your local emergency services right away.

 A heart attack is a medical emergency and needs immediate medical treatment.
 Go to the nearest emergency room if you experience these symptoms.

-Your doctor will begin by asking about your symptoms and performing a physical examination.
-They’ll listen to your heart and check for signs of conditions that can cause a racing heart, such as an enlarged thyroid.
+A doctor or healthcare professional will begin by asking about your symptoms and performing a physical examination.
+They may listen to your heart and check for signs of conditions that can cause a racing heart such as an enlarged thyroid.

-A racing heart that’s an infrequent occurrence and only lasts a few seconds doesn’t usually need to be evaluated.
+A racing heart that’s infrequent and only lasts a few seconds doesn’t usually need evaluation.
 See a doctor if you have a history of heart disease or your palpitations worsen.

-Waking up with a racing heart isn’t typically serious and doesn’t require treatment if it only happens occasionally or lasts just a few seconds.
+Waking up with a racing heart often isn’t serious.
+It may not require treatment if it only happens occasionally or lasts just a few seconds.

-But if your symptoms are interfering with your daily activities or causing you distress, see a doctor.
-They can rule out an underlying medical condition and work with you to get relief.
+But if your symptoms interfere with your daily activities or cause distress, you may want to see a doctor.
+They can rule out an underlying medical condition and help you find relief.